 It's Dr. Seuss week at my four year old's school!
 We're super excited to celebrate, but we got lucky enough to help put together this super fun, whimsical Dr. Seuss party recently.
-With bright colors, fun characters and Birthday Express Dr. Seuss themed party supplies, this party is almost as much fun to put together as it was to celebrate.
+With bright colors, fun characters and Dr. Seuss themed party supplies, this party is almost as much fun to put together as it was to celebrate.
+Here are the best Dr. Seuss Birthday party ideas to inspire you.

 With National Read Across America Day (Dr. Seuss Day) coming up on March 2nd, it's a perfect excuse to celebrate some of our favorite children's books.
 A Dr. Seuss party is easy to adapt for either a baby shower, first birthday, toddler, or elementary school age birthday or school party in general.